 Guide to Renting a Camper in Iceland

 Headed to Iceland?
-There’s no better way to see as much of this beautiful island as possible, for such an attractive price, than renting a camper.
+There’s no better way to see as much of this beautiful island as possible, for such an attractive price, than renting a campervan.
 From the Golden Circle to the Westfjords and beyond, renting a camper in Iceland offers a range of benefits for a range of travellers.

-Why rent a camper in Iceland?
+Why Rent a Campervan in Iceland?

-There are many reasons why you might choose to rent a camper in Iceland.
+There are many reasons why you might choose to rent a campervan in Iceland.
 We see a few different types of travellers renting Iceland campers, but primarily, this option appeals to friends travelling together, couples exploring Iceland on a budget, or families who want a more convenient option to a hotel and Iceland car hire.
-Regardless of who you are, though, you’ll easily see why renting a camper in Iceland is such a popular travel option.
+Regardless of who you are, though, you’ll easily see why renting a campervan in Iceland is such a popular travel option.
 A few of the benefits?

-Enjoy the freedom to go where you want, when you want.
+- Enjoy the freedom to go where you want, when you want

 When you’re renting a camper in Iceland, the whole island opens up to you.
 You can travel anywhere you want, whenever, and you’re not tied down to a tour group or a hotel address.
 You can drive to some of the most popular stops around the country, set up camp, and then enjoy yourself amid all the spectacular views and vistas, without having to hurry back to your hotel at the end of the evening.

-Save a little money.
+- Save a little money

 It’s no secret.
 Iceland is a somewhat expensive destination to visit.
 However, there are a few ways that you can make visiting Iceland a little more budget-friendly.
-Renting a camper in Iceland is one way to do so.
+Renting a campervan in Iceland is one way to do so.

-All told, the camper van is your cheapest option, especially if you want to see more than just one region while you’re in Iceland (and, believe us, you do!).
+All told, the campervan is your cheapest option, especially if you want to see more than just one region while you’re in Iceland (and, believe us, you do!).

-Stay close to nature throughout your entire trip.
+- Stay close to nature throughout your entire trip

 Soaring mountains, black sand beaches, plummeting waterfalls — there are so many beautiful, natural wonders to see in Iceland.
 But can you really appreciate the full extent of Iceland’s natural beauty if you’re forced back to your hotel every night?

-Renting a camper van in Iceland allows you to fully immerse yourself in nature throughout your entire trip.
+Renting a campervan in Iceland allows you to fully immerse yourself in nature throughout your entire trip.
 From the moment you pick up your rental to the moment you're ready to head home again, you can surround yourself with the stunning views of the Icelandic landscape, from sunrise to sunset — and don’t forget those magnificent northern lights that you’ll be able to catch after dark, too.